Orienting undirected phylogenetic networks: More classes

 \subsection{Reticulation-visible networks}

-Recall that a network is \emph{reticulation visible} if for each reticulation vertex~$r$ there is a leaf~$x$ such that every path from the root to~$x$ traverses~$r$.
-If this is the case, reticulation~$r$ is said to \emph{be visible from} leaf~$x$.
-It is again easy to see that the class is blob-determined and leaf-addable and it remains to prove the following two lemmas.
+Lastly, in this section, we show that Theorem~\ref{the:combining} holds for the class of reticulation-visible networks.
+Recall that a directed binary phylogenetic network $N$ is \emph{reticulation-visible} if, for each reticulation $r$, there is a leaf $x$ such that every path from the root of $N$ to $x$ traverses $r$, in which case $r$ is said to \emph{be visible from} $x$.
+It is easy to see that the class of binary reticulation-visible networks is leaf-addable and blob-determined.
+We now show that this class is rooted $3$-chain reducible.

-\begin{lemma} The class of reticulation-visible networks is $3$-chain reducible. \end{lemma} \begin{proof} Let~$N$ be an undirected network with a reticulation-visible orientation~$N_d$.
-If a reticulation $r$ is visible from a leaf~$x$ on side~$s$ of the generator~$G(N_d)$ of~$N_d$, then~$r$ is visible from each leaf on side~$s$.
-Hence, we may delete all but one of the leaves on each side of~$G(N_d)$.
-Moreover, we may delete all leaves on the two sides of~$G(N_d)$ leaving the root as no reticulation is visible from any of those leaves.
-It then follows in exactly the same way as in Lemma~\ref{lem:3chainreducibleTCSF} for the class tree-child that the class reticulation-visible is $3$-chain reducible.